krubot/terraform-operator/README.md

 Currently still in POC stage, there are plans to extend this functionality soon.
 Feel free to create issues but note it's only one person working here 😄

+Simply want the binary then run `make build`.

 ## Pre-requisites

 The following are needed to run this repo: